 Water extraction licences

-Water trading is an exchange of a water entitlement between a water licence holder and user.
+Water trading is an exchange of a water entitlement between:

 How water trading works

 You can only trade water within a declared water allocation plan area.

 Each water allocation plan will have guidelines that apply to water trading.
 If you want to trade water, you should read the trade guidelines in the water allocation plan that applies to your licence.
 You can find out more about declared areas on the Department of Environment and Natural Resources website.

 The department publishes a public register of approved water licences, which can be used to find licence holders to trade water with.

 The buyer and seller must negotiate the details of the trade including the:

 - amount and security of water

 - length of time the water will be traded

 - price for the water (if any).